agvxov/dictate/README.md

         %empty -> stdout
         f      -> FILE *
 ```
-The parameters the variants yield are consistent.
+The parameters used across variants are consistent.
 The easiest way to understand them is to read this signature:
 ```
 fmdictate(FILE * f, char * margin, ...);
 ```

 ## Colors
-With dictate,
+With Dictate,
 instead of passing in ascii escape sequences directly,
-you pass in color specifies of the form: `$<first-letter-of-color>`.
+you pass in color specifiers of the form: `$<first-letter-of-color>`.
 Not only is this easier to remember,
 you can also toggle their rendering (per thread),
 which makes implementing something like `NO_COLOR` compliance trivial.